Welcome to the Ultimate Guide to Solar Panels in Arizona

 Pretty limited, eh?
 We'd like to see a return to smart solar incentives that help get panels up on home roofs, but that won't happen without Arizonans banding together to demand new laws.
 Get involved with Vote Solar in Arizona and demand better solar laws from the legislature and the ACC.

 25% capped at $1k

 Every resident in Arizona who installs solar panels gets a State Tax Credit of 25% of the total system cost, up to $1000, to be used toward State income taxes.
-And of course, you Arizonans also benefit from the 30% Federal Solar Tax Credit as well.
-There's no cap on the federal tax credit and you'll deduct that after you subtract your rebate.
-Sample calculations follow below -- keep scrolling!
+And of course, you Arizonans also benefit from the 26% Federal Solar Tax Credit as well.
+There's no cap on the federal tax credit and it can be claimed over multiple years if necessary.